aspark003/ML_portfolio/anomaly_fraud/README.md

 Cards and tables update automatically.

-Monitoring
+Monitoring & Alerts

-Set alerts on Fraud Count or Fraud Rate cards in Power BI to notify when thresholds are exceeded (e.g., when new fraud is detected).
+Set alerts on Fraud Count or Fraud Rate cards to notify when thresholds are exceeded.

-Alerts trigger automatically whenever new rows are processed through the Python pipeline and meet the alert condition.
+Alerts are triggered automatically whenever new rows are processed through the Python pipeline and meet the alert conditions.

 Notes

 Do not modify the dataset schema; only add new rows.
 Columns and their order must remain unchanged.

-All anomaly identifiers and fraud labels (DBSCAN, OPTICS, HDBSCAN, Isolation Forest) are computed automatically by the Python pipeline.
+All anomaly identifiers and fraud labels (DBSCAN, OPTICS, HDBSCAN, Isolation Forest, PCA) are computed automatically.

 Dashboard visuals (table, cards, text boxes) are designed for auditability, clarity, and real-time monitoring.